-From the time I was in junior high, I had a fascination with social science.
-I often wondered why society operates in the ways in which it does.
-I asked questions like, “How do laws change?
-Does society affect change or does government?”
+From the time I was in junior high, I unknowingly had a fascination with social science.
+I often pondered questions like, “How do laws change?
+And does society affect change or does government?”

 While at Louisiana State University, I met and married my husband.
-(We married in 1999).
-I have always felt that these personal events in my life drew me to the specialty of Marriage and the Family.
-What I read and researched at this time was a cornerstone of sorts for my ongoing interests.
+I have always felt that these personal events in my life led me to the specialty of Marriage and the Family.
+While my burning questions were the incubus for my passion, social institutions (family and religion) became the cornerstone for my ongoing interests.

-Besides teaching and writing, my other passions include spending time with my family, decorating, and running.
-My newest pursuit is attempting to bake bread from scratch!
-I currently live in Kingwood, Texas with my husband of 13 years and my three fun, lively and thoughtful children.
+Besides teaching and writing, my other passions include spending time with my family, decorating, photography and reading.
+I am a goal-setter, but still haven’t conquered homemade bread!
+I currently live in Pittsburgh, Pennsylvania, with my husband and three children.

 Classes Taught: The Sociology of the Family, The Sociology of Religion, Marriage and the Family, and The Sociology of Education